Ciberusps/FireSave/CONTRIBUTING.md

 - wait for github action release
 - got to github/releases page and release new version

+### How to add FAQ quide

+- all FAQs images should be hosted on github

 ## Troubleshooting

 If u found game that doesn't work or malfunction u can open new [issue](https://github.com/Ciberusps/FireSave/issues)